 2. Travel during the middle of the week.

 Generally speaking, Tuesdays and Wednesdays are the cheapest days to fly.
 So, if you can plan your trip so that you are traveling during the middle of the week, you can usually save quite a bit of money on airline tickets.
 Another benefit of traveling during the middle of the week is that hotel rooms are also cheaper for week nights than they are for weekends.
-For instance, whenever we go to Disney World, I try to book our trip from Tuesday to Tuesday instead of Saturday to Saturday.
-This almost always saves me a significant amount of money.
+For example, whenever we go to Disney World, I try to book our trip from Tuesday to Tuesday instead of Saturday to Saturday.
+This usually saves me a significant amount of money.

 3. Look at alternative airports.